• Skip to primary navigation

 On the open road

-10/10/2014 By the editor Leave a Comment
+10/10/2014 by the editor

 By Rod Mickleburgh Last month, I walked 335 kilometers in 16 days, covering a good chunk of the historic, pilgrims’ trail that winds through France and eventually all the way to Santiago de Compestella in Spain.
 Our party of four was booked into small hotels along the way.
 The deal also provided breakfast and dinner […]